subscan-explorer/assets-info/README.md

 # assets-info

+> **⚠️ ARCHIVED**: This repository is no longer maintained.
+We are not accepting pull requests or making further updates.
+>
+> **For asset information updates, please submit an issue at: https://github.com/subscan-explorer/chain-asset/issues**

 This repo is convenient for assets owner to update some off-chain information such as website, twitter, etc. of asset displayed in [Subscan](https://darwinia.subscan.io/assets).

 ## Changelog